The Pond Diary 2007 |

 The frogs were croaking loudly all through the day, but as happened yesterday, I wasn't able to count them - although they do seem to be getting used to having me moving around at the side of the pond, and tending not to dive so quickly.

+It wasn't until the late afternoon that I spotted new deposits of spawn, and by the late evening there were several more.
 The spawn acts as a magnet for other frogs, and they gather around it, and clamber all over it, presumably looking for females that are ready to spawn.

 25 February - Spawning moved up a gear today, with the most deposited so far, and I can confirm 90+ frogs present - there are still some who choose to hide!

+With all the water to use, some frogs still insist on spawning right out of the water.
 Here you can see it piled up in the background while a group of frogs indulge in a loose scrum, reminiscent of play in this weekend's international rugby matches.

 While these scrums go on around the spawn, most frogs seem to be waiting for something to happen.